-Our primary operating expenses include the payment of: (i) investment advisory fees, including base management fees and incentive fees, to our Investment Adviser pursuant to the investment advisory agreement between us and our Investment Adviser (as amended, the "Investment Advisory Agreement"); (ii) costs and other expenses and our allocable portion of overhead incurred by our Administrator in performing its administrative obligations under the Administration Agreement between us and our Administrator; and (iii) other operating expenses as detailed below:
+Our primary operating expenses include the payment of: (i) investment advisory fees, including base management fees and incentive fees, to our Investment Adviser pursuant to the investment advisory agreement between us and our Investment Adviser (as amended, the "Investment Advisory Agreement"); (ii) debt service and other costs of borrowings or other financing arrangements; (iii) costs and other expenses and our allocable portion of overhead incurred by our Administrator in performing its administrative obligations under the Administration Agreement between us and our Administrator; and (iv) other operating expenses summarized below:

-- administration fees payable under our Administration Agreement and Sub-Administration Agreements, including related expenses; - the costs of any offerings of our common stock and other securities, if any; - calculating individual asset values and our net asset value (including the cost and expenses of any independent valuation firms); - expenses, including travel expenses, incurred by our Investment Adviser, or members of our Investment Adviser team managing our investments, or payable to third parties, performing due diligence on prospective portfolio companies and, if necessary, expenses of enforcing our rights; - certain costs and expenses relating to distributions paid on our shares; - debt service and other costs of borrowings or other financing arrangements; - the allocated costs incurred by our Investment Adviser in providing managerial assistance to those portfolio companies that request it; - amounts payable to third parties relating to, or associated with, making or holding investments; - the costs associated with subscriptions to data service, research-related subscriptions and expenses and quotation equipment and services used in making or holding investments; - transfer agent and custodial fees; - costs of hedging; - commissions and other compensation payable to brokers or dealers; - federal and state registration fees;
+- administration fees payable under our Administration Agreement and Sub-Administration Agreements, including related expenses; - the costs of any offerings of our common stock and other securities, if any; - calculating individual asset values and our net asset value (including the cost and expenses of any independent valuation firms); - expenses, including travel expenses, incurred by our Investment Adviser, or members of our Investment Adviser team managing our investments, or payable to third parties, performing due diligence on prospective portfolio companies; - the allocated costs incurred by our Investment Adviser in providing managerial assistance to those portfolio companies that request it; - amounts payable to third parties relating to, or associated with, making or holding investments; - the costs associated with subscriptions to data service, research-related subscriptions and expenses and quotation equipment and services used in making or holding investments; - transfer agent and custodial fees; - commissions and other compensation payable to brokers or dealers; - U.S. federal, state and local taxes; - independent director fees and expenses; - costs of preparing financial statements and maintaining books and records, costs of preparing tax returns, costs of Sarbanes-Oxley Act compliance and attestation and costs of filing reports or other documents with the SEC (or other regulatory bodies), and other reporting and compliance costs, including federal and state registration and any applicable listing fees;

-- any U.S. federal, state and local taxes, including any excise taxes; - independent director fees and expenses; - costs of preparing financial statements and maintaining books and records, costs of preparing tax returns, costs of Sarbanes-Oxley Act compliance and attestation and costs of filing reports or other documents with the SEC (or other regulatory bodies), and other reporting and compliance costs, including registration and listing fees, and the compensation of professionals responsible for the preparation or review of the foregoing; - the costs of any reports, proxy statements or other notices to our stockholders (including printing and mailing costs), the costs of any stockholders' meetings and the compensation of investor relations personnel responsible for the preparation of the foregoing and related matters; - the costs of specialty and custom software for monitoring risk, compliance and overall portfolio, including any development costs incurred prior to the filing of our election to be regulated as a BDC; - our fidelity bond; - directors and officers/errors and omissions liability insurance, and any other insurance premiums; - indemnification payments; - · direct fees and expenses associated with independent audits, agency, consulting and legal costs; and - all other expenses incurred by us or our Administrator in connection with administering our business, including our allocable share of certain officers and their staff compensation.
+- the costs of any reports, proxy statements or other notices to our stockholders and the costs of any stockholders' meetings; - the costs of specialty and custom software for monitoring risk, compliance and overall portfolio; - fidelity bond, liability insurance, and any other insurance premiums; - indemnification payments; - · direct fees and expenses associated with independent audits, agency, consulting and legal costs; and - all other expenses incurred by us or our Administrator in connection with administering our business, including our allocable share of certain officers and their staff compensation.